-I scoured Google and Pinterest for a recipe and finally found one, that after some tweaking, sounded like it would be good.
+I scoured Google and Pinterest for a chocolate olive oil recipe and finally found one, that after some tweaking, sounded like it would be good.
 So many of the recipes I found were gluten free.
 After just barely surviving Passover, the last thing I wanted was a gluten free cake.
-This recipe was egg free but had flour and sugar.
+This chocolate olive oil cake recipe was egg free but had flour and sugar.
 Ahhhhhhh real carbs!

 I baked the cake in an 8 inch round pan, and to be honest, I think it was a little too small.
 As a result, it took longer to bake and in the end it fell.
 Sad face.
-Thankfully, it still tasted delicious and moist!
+Thankfully, this chocolate olive oil cake still tasted delicious and moist!
 Next time I will bake it in a 10 inch round pan or two 8 inch round pans and then layer the cakes on top of each other.
 Before I served the cake, I dusted the top with powdered sugar.
-Because the cake isn’t sweet, it added a nice sweetness.
+Because this chocolate olive oil cake isn’t sweet, it added a nice sweetness.
 I will definitely be making this one again!

 All Purpose Flour, 3 cups

 Navitas Naturals Organic Cacao Powder, 6 tablespoons